When asking Ardmoreite Charrie Shockey what her favorite thing to photograph is, she will reply, "nature."

 "That was during one of my trips into the woods around Lake Murray," she said.
 "It was a foggy winter morning, and I went out to drive around to see what I could photograph and ended up finding the huge trees in the Pecan Grove Picnic area."

-Page 2 of 2 - That win also came with a $500 prize and her photo was displayed for a month with other award winners at First Fidelity Bank in Norman.
+That win also came with a $500 prize and her photo was displayed for a month with other award winners at First Fidelity Bank in Norman.

 Then her year ended with the cover of Oklahoma Living Calendar.